-¶ A trifurcation debris disk requires a former binary-Sun whose binary components spiraled in to merge in a luminous red nova (LRN) at 4,567 Ma.
-The solar-merger LRN briefly enveloped the solar system out to and including the Kuiper belt with solar plasma, melting the KBO regolith into an igneous ‘comet crust’.
-This comet crust is composed of the solutes and suspended mineral grains of the frozen salt-water ocean of aqueously-differentiated KBOs.
-Thus comet-crust meteorites of KBO origin should be depleted in siderophile elements and also depleted in bulk gneissic silicates, and hence silicate depleted as well.
+¶ An igneous crust on hot-classical KBOs presupposes a former binary-Sun, whose binary components spiraled in to merge in a luminous red nova (LRN) at 4,567 Ma.
+The solar-merger LRN briefly enveloped the solar system out to and including the Kuiper belt, melting the surface regolith into an igneous ‘comet crust’.

-¶ LRN solar plasma partially reduced iron oxides in the molten crust to metallic iron, with comet crust inheriting millimeter- to centimeter-scale metallic iron inclusions that remained suspended in the lower-density rocky matrix under the KBO microgravity conditions.
-Additionally some comet-crust meteorites exhibit fusion crust and occasionally flow lines in the fusion crust as well.
+¶ LRN solar plasma partially reduced iron oxides in the igneous crust to metallic iron, causing metallic iron to rain through the igneous crust, forming the millimeter- to centimeter-scale metallic-iron blebs characteristic of comet-crust meteorites.
+Additionally some comet-crust meteorites exhibit fusion crust and occasionally flow lines that formed during atmospheric ablation.

 ¶ Sedimentary cores dated to the onset of the Younger Dryas, 12,800 BP, from the Americas, Europe, and Asia exhibit iron-rich spherules, glass-like carbon, glass spherules, nanodiamonds, and platinum enrichments.
 Additionally, closely-dated glacial cores exhibit platinum enrichments and numerous markers for extreme biomass burning.
 Some sedimentary horizons from this time period are so enriched in black carbon/soot deposits as to engender the term ‘black mat’ for their distinctive appearance.
 Significantly, 90 genera of megafauna went extinct in the Americas by 12,700 BP.
 A thousand year period of glacial conditions known as the Younger Dryas followed the brief warming of the Late Glacial Interstadial at the end of the Last Glacial Maximum.